Zillman Art Museum

 Activities: Museums, art, walking, sightseeing, dining, shopping, historic downtowns.

 Region: The Maine Highlands

-This season, discover (or rediscover) Zillman Art Museum (previously the University of Maine Museum of Art).
-Having reopened its doors in downtown Bangor, the museum — known for its modern and contemporary art — has returned bigger and better than ever before: with five new galleries, a sleek glass entryway and nine exhibitions on display in the new, airy spaces.
+Discover (or rediscover) the Zillman Art Museum.
+With its recently expanded exhibition space in downtown Bangor, the museum — known for its modern and contemporary art — has five new galleries, a sleek glass entryway and many exhibitions on display in the new, airy spaces.
 The expansion was made possible by Maine arts patrons Donald and Linda Zillman, increasing the gallery space dramatically, by about 50%.

 Though it features modern and contemporary art, the museum’s location grounds it in history.
 Located on the first floor of Norumbega Hall, the museum now exists in what was once a bustling department store built in the 1930s.
 Nearby, visitors can see the iconic Hannibal Hamlin statue at the adjacent Kenduskeag Mall.

 Contemporary highlights of the collection include works by David Hockney, Andy Warhol, Roy Lichtenstein, Edward Hopper, Pablo Picasso, and Edward Burtynsky.
 Additionally, the museum’s permanent collection celebrates the long heritage of Maine art and artists; including works by artists such as Berenice Abbott, Marsden Hartley, Winslow Homer, John Marin, Carl Sprinchorn, and Andrew Wyeth.